 In lieu of flowers, in honor of Julia’s brave fight, please always donate to childhood cancer research whenever the opportunity arises.
 Currently, childhood cancer research only receives 4% of federal funding, and these foundations rely almost entirely on private donations.
 Research has made amazing strides in curing childhood cancer … but there is a long farther to go.
 If everyone keeps donating, eventually no other child will have to die to cancer.
 Please also remember to give to your local Children’s Hospital – toys, games, crafts, and your time.
 Two wonderful organizations for your consideration are The Children’s Hospital of Philadelphia (the hospital that so wonderfully cared for Julia) P.O.
 Box 781352 Philadelphia, PA 19178 and The Chordoma Foundation (the foundation researching her specific cancer) PO Box 2127, Durham, NC 27702.

 Arrangements by DellaVecchia, Reilly, Smith & Boyd Funeral Home, Inc. of West Chester, PA 610-696-1181; www.DellaFH.com

-To plant a tree in memory of Julia Caoilainn Adams, please visit our tribute store.
+To send flowers to the family or plant a tree in memory of Julia Caoilainn Adams, please visit our floral store.